On spectral algorithms for community detection in stochastic blockmodel graphs with vertex covariates: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} various network datasets, one may observe both adjacency matrices and vertex covariates.
-For example, in diffusion MRI connectome datasets ~\cite{Priebe2019}, vertices represent sub-regions of the brain defined via spatial proximity and edges represent tensor-based fiber streamlines connecting these sub-regions; such graphs can also have brain hemisphere and tissue labels for each vertex.
-Social network datasets~\cite{Leskovec2014,Rozemberczki2019,Rozemberczki2020}, in which vertices can represent users or web pages and edges can represent followers or relationships, have demographic information for each vertex.
-The fact that both adjacency matrices and vertex covariates can contain information about the latent communities (blocks) in a network makes it important to have models and scalable algorithms that can effectively incorporate the additional knowledge from vertex covariates to help recover block structure.
+\IEEEPARstart{N}{etwork} data, which encodes interactions or relationships across entities, often involves more than mere links or connections across network vertices.
+For example, a network dataset may include both an adjacency matrix, which consolidates information about vertices in the network and the edges between them, as well as additional vertex covariates.
+For example, in diffusion MRI connectome datasets~\cite{Priebe2019}, vertices represent sub-regions of the brain defined via spatial proximity, and edges represent tensor-based fiber streamlines connecting these sub-regions; such graphs can also have brain hemisphere and tissue labels for each vertex.
+Social network datasets~\cite{Leskovec2014,Rozemberczki2019,Rozemberczki2020}, in which vertices can represent users or web pages and edges can represent followers or relationships, may come with ancillary demographic information for each vertex.
+Since accurate inference on random networks depends on exploiting all available signal, scalable algorithms that can incorporate both network connectivity data and any additional insight from vertex covariates are desirable.
+For instance, in the well-known $k$-block stochastic blockmodel (SBM)~\cite{Holland1983}, network vertices belong to $k$ distinct groups, or communities, called {\em blocks}, and the probabilities of connection across vertices depend on their block memberships.
+That is, if $\tau_i$ represents the block associated to vertex $i$, the connection probability between vertex $i$ and $j$ is a function of $\tau_i$ and $\tau_j$.
+Typically, a vertex's block membership depends on inherent but unobserved (latent) vertex properties.
+Thus, a classic inference task is to estimate block memberships from a realization of the resulting network.
+If, however, we observe both adjacency matrices and vertex covariates, and if both can contain information about the latent communities or blocks, we need models and scalable algorithms that can effectively incorporate adjacency structure {\em and} covariate data and account for their potentially disparate effects.

+In fact, vertex covariates can influence the very number of communities that are detected in a blockmodel: for example, a two-block SBM might bifurcate further into a four-block SBM because of the impact of a binary covariate (with each block splitting according to the covariate).
+Standard estimation on a graph, then, may yield a four-block assignment, but understanding the underlying two-block SBM is important in inference applications, as we show.
+To get to an estimate of the underlying two-block assignment, we need to understand the role of the covariates.